-In a kitchen in East Oakland, chef Sarah Germany is prepping roasted chicken with rice pilaf and butternut squash, along with a nutritious carrot juice to wash it all down.
+In a kitchen in Oakland, California, chef Sarah Germany is prepping roasted chicken with rice pilaf and butternut squash, along with a nutritious carrot juice to wash it all down.
 Nothing out of the ordinary, except for the fact that she is in an area challenged with a lack of healthy food choices, a designated food desert in California.
 Germany has been working on changing this scenario since January of this year.
 At Youth Uprising’s Corners Café, the chief culinary officer and café manager and native New Yorker is aiming for the improvement of overall health and wellness of residents via a revamped menu.

 “The goal is to create an eatery to serve as a community spot for everyone to access and enjoy healthy food options to better their overall wellness,” says Germany.
 “This cafe is a continuous opportunity to speak to our neighbors about what we are offering and why.”
 Corners Café is a social enterprise arm of Youth Uprising, one of the longest established youth organizations in Oakland which has been in existence since 2005.
 “We are invested in the community and committed to the young people who are going to become the adults in this neighborhood,” she continues.

 Germany’s staff at Corners Cafe consists of a dozen high school students whom she has partnered with to provide training.
 Her staff is paid between $13.89 and $15 per hour for an average of about 20 hours a week.
 But the training doesn't end there.
 The students also receive career and educational guidance to learn goal setting, financial planning, resolution workshops and more.
 “As a youth development center, our primary goal is to help young people align themselves for success,” she shares.
 “My philosophy is professional success starts with personal wellness and wellness is a totality.”

 - Cupcakin' Bake Shop Adds the Perfect Sweet Spot in Oakland